Go to Content

-Fetal anomaly or demise is a life-changing experience, and different for everyone.
+Fetal anomaly or demise can be a life-changing experience, and different for everyone.

 There is no right or wrong way to feel or act during this time.
 Whether you are overwhelmed with emotions or experiencing none of them at all, you are exactly where you are supposed to be.
 A wide range of feelings is normal and it is important to take good care of your emotional needs.